khaledh/bitflow/06_load_dummy_kernel.md

 The accessible RAM in real-mode is 640K; the area between 640K and 1MB is for memory-mapped hardware/firmware (such as video RAM/ROM and the BIOS ROM).
 The start of the RAM contains the IVT and the BDA, taking north of 1K.
 The end of the RAM (just below 640K) contains the EBDA, which is typically 1K in size.
 Our boot sector is loaded at address `0x7C00` (about 31K into memory).
 This leaves two areas of free memory for us: about 30K below the boot sector, and about 608K above it.
 Technically we can think of it as one big area that is 638K in size if we ignore the boot sector, but we'll need to keep the boot sector intact util the kernel is fully loaded into memory[^1].
 Let's use the area above the boot sector since it is bigger.
 Our goal then is to load our kernel immediately after the boot sector, i.e. at `0x7E00`.

 We need a few things:
-* a dummy kernel image that does something similar to our simple boot sector to tell us it is working (i.e. display a character on screen),
+* a dummy kernel binary that does something similar to our simple boot sector to tell us it is working (i.e. display a character on screen),
-* add the dummy kernel image to the overall QEMU disk image, and
+* add the dummy kernel binary to the overall QEMU disk image, and
 * a way to ask the BIOS to load the kernel from the disk image into memory.

 ### Create a dummy kernel